Quick Links

 Science Museum Oklahoma - Oklahoma City

 A massive complex featuring hands-on exhibits, one-of-a-kind displays and a planetarium, this “amusement park for the mind” provides hours and hours of fun and educational entertainment.
 Science Museum Oklahoma is home to more than 350 hands-on exhibits and educational programs.
-Catch the Science Live shows where explosive demonstrations of scientific principles will blow your mind and explore the CurioCity, a 20,000-square-foot village featuring eight whimsical neighborhoods.
+Catch the Science Live shows where explosive demonstrations of scientific principles will blow your mind and watch a movie in the large-format dome theater where the educational movies literally surround you.

 Tulsa Air and Space Museum & Planetarium